 Video of the Day

 Moreover, the Guinness diet certainly does not adhere to the health adage of moderate consumption of alcohol.
-Specifically, the recommended amount of alcohol for an American woman is one drink daily, and two drinks for an American man, according to the U.S. 2010 Dietary Guidelines for Americans.
-As always, discuss dietary or weight concerns with your physician.
+Specifically, the recommended amount of alcohol for an American woman is one drink daily, and two drinks for an American man, according to the U.S. Dietary Guidelines for Americans.
+Drinking more can compromise your health.